CHARITHA-14/python-task-1/README.md

 - Simulating real-world business rules

+## Task 4: Looping Statements – Iteration & Automation

+### Description
+This task demonstrates the use of looping statements in Python to perform iteration and automate repetitive tasks.
+The program covers different loop types, loop control statements, and practical use cases to strengthen understanding of how loops work in real-world scenarios.

+### Files Included
+- loop_tasks.py

+### Concepts Covered
+- for loop
+- while loop
+- break statement
+- continue statement
+- Iterating over strings
+- Multiplication tables
+- range() function with steps
+- Combining loops with conditional statements
+- Preventing infinite loops
+- Real-world loop examples

 ## How to Run the Scripts

 1. Open the project folder in VS Code or any IDE.